locationtech/geomesa/docs/user/scylladb/index.rst

 and wire protocol.
 This means GeoMesa can use ScyllaDB without any code changes, simply by connecting to a ScyllaDB cluster instead of Cassandra.

+To get started with the ScyllaDB Data Store, try the :doc:`/tutorials/geomesa-quickstart-scylladb`.

 .. _ScyllaDB: https://www.scylladb.com/

 .. toctree::